 Tip: Bake a whole batch of these chicken nuggets ahead of time, then store in the freezer in an airtight bag or container.
 Warm a serving in the microwave for 20-30 seconds to thaw before packing lunch.
 Fast & delicious!

 - 1 teaspoon Creole Seasoning, divided or paprika

 - 3/4 cup breadcrumbs

 - Preheat oven to 375F and line a baking sheet with parchment paper.

 - In a large bowl, combine chicken, oatmeal, half the grated parmesan (1/8 cup), half of the Creole seasoning (or paprika), (1/2 teaspoon), garlic powder and pepper.
 Knead dry ingredients into ground chicken.

 - Moisten hands to prevent sticking and form 1 tablespoon of chicken mixture into a ball.
 Press into a cookie cutter for shaped nuggets or flatten with fingers for a basic nugget shape.

-MOM tip: These nuggets don’t have to be baked right away; you can freeze the breaded nuggets on a cookie sheet, then transfer them to an airtight bag or container and store them in the freezer until you’re ready to bake as few or as many as you like for up to 3 months.
+To Freeze: freeze the breaded nuggets on a cookie sheet, then transfer them to an airtight bag or container and store them in the freezer until you’re ready to bake as few or as many as you like for up to 3 months.
 Add about 3-5 minutes to your usual cooking time if baking from frozen.